truespan/therapytracker/RAZORPAY_EARNINGS_DOCUMENTATION.md

 **Business Logic:**
 - Sum of all earnings with `status = 'available'`
-- All available earnings are included in the next Friday payout batch
+- All available earnings are included in the next Saturday payout batch
 - Same as Available Balance (all available funds are paid out weekly)

 ## Database Schema